Iceland in May

 Daylight in Iceland in May:

+Long daylight hours in May give you plenty of time to enjoy all the exciting outdoor activities.
 While May is technically still spring in Iceland, the country's Midnight Sun comes into effect.
 At the beginning of May, the sun rises at 5:00 AM and sets at 10:00 PM, giving the day 17 hours of daylight.
 By the end of the month, the sun rises around 3:30 AM and sets around 11:30 PM, providing over 20 hours of daylight.

 Average Temperature in Iceland in May:

-The average temperature for Iceland in May is around 45°F (7°C), with the temperature rising all month.
+The average temperature for Iceland in May is around 45°F (7°C), with the high temperature rising all month.

 Festivals/Holidays in May: